 So, with that in mind, we’re highlighting three important steps that firms can take now to get themselves ready for that Consumer Duty starting line.

-1. Prepare all team members for the change in culture
+1. Prepare all team members for the change

 By now, many firms will have working groups set up to tackle the changes in policy and processes needed to realign with the Duty’s more stringent oversight standards.
 And so, it’s more important than ever that everyone – across the entire business – understands why these changes are taking place, and how this will require a long-term behavioural shift, not just compliance with new processes.